 As my home based business income grew, I started firing bosses, again.
 This time, with more respect and with more income!
 The first boss I fired was at the janitor job.
 Man, that felt good to walk out of there!
 The second boss I fired was at the music school where I was teaching lessons.
 Then I stopped cleaning boats.
 These days, I still play with bands all over Houston.
 I just love playing bass and hope I never have to stop.
 I’ll cash every check I get but I am very grateful to not have to rely on gig money to support my lifestyle.

-Thinking of firing your boss?
+Really want to fire your boss?
 Don’t be a jerk!
 Don’t be in a hurry!
 Put in the work to build your home based business.
 Face it.
 You are going to have to grind it out for a while to make it work.

 Make sure your home based business income is at least equal to your job income (or more) before you let that boss go.
 While you’re working: learn, take on a mentor, read, and get all the help you can.
 You can avoid a lot of very expensive and time consuming mistakes.